-Popcorn texture was a big thing in the mid-twentieth century because it gives a room a cozy (some would say closed-in) feeling.
+Popcorn ceiling was a big thing in the mid-twentieth century because it gives a room a cozy (some would say closed-in) feeling.
 It has fallen out of favor for a number of reasons, not the least of which is that it's a dust and cobweb magnet, and its deep crevices make removing collected dust and dirt frustratingly difficult.

 If you've had it with your popcorn ceiling, and you live in a house built before 1980, it's important to remember that, in the heyday of popcorn texture, asbestos was a common ingredient in texturing material.
 This fact makes it important to get the texture tested before you proceed with removal.
 The EPA provides a list of testing facilities on its website, and home testing kits are also available at home improvement outlets if you want to do the testing yourself.
 If the texture tests positive for asbestos, most states allow you to remove it yourself as long as the asbestos content is less than 1 percent, but you need to hire an asbestos abatement professional to dispose of it.
 If the asbestos content exceeds 1 percent, the law requires you to hire a professional to remove it.
 Whatever the concentration, check with your local building department to make sure it's legal for you to remove it yourself.